simonsobs/pixell/docs/plotting.rst

    :width: 800px

-Furthermote, you can also use the :py:func:`pixell.enplot.pshow` function to create and show a plot immediately.
+Furthermore, you can also use the :py:func:`pixell.enplot.pshow` function to create and show a plot immediately.
 This function is a wrapper around :py:func:`pixell.enplot.plot` and :py:func:`pixell.enplot.show`.
 It takes the same arguments as :py:func:`pixell.enplot.plot`, but does not return a list of plots.
 Instead, it shows the plot immediately.
 For example:

 .. code-block:: python

     enplot.pshow(imap, colorbar=True, color='planck', grid=True, ticks=1, grid_width=1, font_size=20, downgrade=4)